environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 > Answer:

 Typically, you have to index your reference transcriptome (or genome).
-Use as a reference transcriptome `hw3_copepod_txm.fasta`, which is included as a gzip file in this repo.
+Use as a reference transcriptome `S_debilis_eye_assembly.fasta`, which is you should be able to access through the symbolic link you set up in Step 0.
 What command(s) did you use to index the transcriptome for alignment?

 ```
 ```